sudomf/tailwind-job/README.md

 #### The template language

-I made a very simple template language using double curly brace.
-You can pass any valid JavaScript beetween `{{ }}`.
+I made a very simple template language using the double curly brace.
+You can pass any valid JavaScript between `{{ }}`.

 Example: